-Dr Biggs will give 8 lectures on Theoretical Perspectives in Michaelmas Term, and Prof Varese will give 8 lectures on Sociological Problems in Hilary Term.
+There will be 8 lectures on Theoretical Perspectives in Michaelmas Term, by Dr Michael Biggs.
+There will be 8 lectures on Sociological Problems in Hilary Term, 7 by Prof. Federico Varese and 1 by Dr Amanda Palmer.
 Tutorials are arranged by each student's college tutor.